filiphric/filiphric.com-new/content/cypress-basics-api-testing/index.md

 cy.request('DELETE', '/api/boards/9873789121')
 ```

-Also, I haven’t specified a full url.
-That is because the `/api/boards` will be automatically appended to anything that is defined as `baseUrl` in `cypress.json`
+Also, I haven't specified a full url.
+That is because the `/api/boards` will be automatically appended to anything that is defined as `baseUrl` in `cypress.config.js`

 `.request()` command can take maximum of 3 arguments.
 The third one will be a request body.